Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 - Edit and refine your CV multiple times to ensure there are no errors or typos.

-There are several common formats that CVs can take, such as chronological, functional, or combination.
-Each format has its own strengths and limitations, so it’s important to choose one that best emphasises your qualifications and experience.
+There are several widely-used formats that CVs can take, such as chronological, functional, or combination.
+Each format has its own strengths and limitations, so it’s important to choose one that best showcases your qualifications and experience.

 You can find examples of these formats online and choose the one that works best for you.

-What a Cover Letter for a Job?
+What a Resume Letter when applying for a position?

 A resume letter typically includes the following information: